 United Theological Seminary is an Equal Opportunity Employer and is committed to fostering diversity in its student body, faculty and staff.

-Please send a resume with salary requirements to United’s Human Resources department via postal mail or email:
+Please send a resume with salary requirements to United’s Human Resources department via email or postal mail:

 Minimum Skills for Employment